David Hornsby: Career

 Hornsby portrays executive producer David Brittlesbee in Mythic Quest, a comedy web television series starring Rob McElhenney for Apple TV+.
 Hornsby also served as a writer and executive producer for the show which premiered on February 7, 2020.

 Personal life

 On September 25, 2010, Hornsby married actress Emily Deschanel in Pacific Palisades, California.
-They have two sons together: Henry Lamar (born September 21, 2011) and Calvin (born June 8, 2015).
+They have two sons together: Henry Lamar (b.
+September 21, 2011) and Calvin (b.
+June 8, 2015).